Graded Hoare Logic and its Categorical Semantics: Loop Language and Graded Hoare Logic

-In some of our examples we will use the assertion logic to reason about programs in a relational way, i.e. to reason about two executions of a program.
-In order to do this with the assertion logic we present here, we need basic predicates to manage expressions representing pairs of values.
-As an example, we could have two predicates $\mathsf{eqv}_{\langle 1\rangle}$, $\mathsf{eqv}_{\langle 2\rangle}$, that can assert the equivalence of the left and right components of the interpretation of an expression to some value, respectively.
-That is, the formula $\mathsf{eqv}_{\langle 1\rangle} (e_b,{\sf true})$, which we will write using infix notation $ e_b\langle 1\rangle = {\sf true}$, asserts that the left component of the interpretation of the boolean expression $e_b$ is equal to ${\sf true}$.
+In some of our examples we will use the assertion logic to reason about programs in a relational way, i.e., to reason about two executions of a program (we call them {\em left} and {\em right} executions).
+This requires basic predicates to manage expressions representing pairs of values in our assertion logic.
+As an example, we could have two predicates $\mathsf{eqv}_{\langle 1\rangle}$, $\mathsf{eqv}_{\langle 2\rangle}$, that can assert the equality of the left and right executions of an expression to some value, respectively.
+That is, the formula $\mathsf{eqv}_{\langle 1\rangle} (e_b,{\sf true})$, which we will write using infix notation $ e_b\langle 1\rangle = {\sf true}$, asserts that the left execution of the boolean expression $e_b$ is equal to ${\sf true}$.